asabeaCodes/metacraftersAssignments/ethProofIntermediate/project4/README.md

  early adopters will also receive a free DGN drop

+ presently, DEGEN tokens are undergoing test phases on the avalanche-fuji testnet

+ the verified DEGEN contract exists on the testnet at the following address "0x2d08625Ee9D1f534eA360De447794D9cFdE27b01"

+ you can check out the contract on snowtrace here = `https://testnet.snowtrace.io/address/0x2d08625Ee9D1f534eA360De447794D9cFdE27b01#code-43113`

  ## MEET THE DEGEN TEAM

  degen is currently under development single-handedly by Asabea.